 He adds that, “Due to recordkeeping requirements of the FSMA this year, it will be increasingly important to recognize that technology offers choices for fleet managers.
 Utility offers a growing range of options for our 3000R reefer trailer, both in telematics and RFID for recording box or product temperatures.
 We are continuing to collaborate with our independent dealers alongside our engineering group to develop customized options for Utility customers in order for them to meet the guidelines for these new rules.”

-Chris Hammond, vice president, dealer and international sales for Great Dane, says that in addition to the challenges of driver shortages and increased regulatory requirements, “most fleet managers we work with are being pressured to get more useful life and productivity out of their equipment over its lifespan.
+Chris Hammond, vice president, dealer and international sales for Great Dane, that in addition to the challenges of driver shortages and increased regulatory requirements, “most fleet managers we work with are being pressured to get more useful life and productivity out of their equipment over its lifespan.
 That means they’re focusing more closely on the long-term cost of ownership, not just the initial purchase price.”

 For those reasons, Great Dane’s exclusive ThermoGuard liner is “probably our hottest product with fleet managers today,” says Hammond.
 “Its patented barrier layer greatly reduces insulation outgassing and moisture intrusion through the trailer’s interior walls.
 This provides a wide range of benefits not found in traditional reefer liners, including cooling unit fuel savings, decreased trailer weight gain, longer productive trailer lifespan and enhanced resale value.
 Our ThermoGuard liners are also very impact-resistant and provide a smooth interior surface that’s easy to keep clean and sanitary.”

-Jeff Lear, vice president, sales, for technology provider GreenMile, acknowledges the problems faced by fleet managers, especially those involved in distribution.
-“Distributors have to balance being able to continue to provide high levels of service to their customers while controlling the increased costs associated with that effort, all the while trying to maintain already thin margins,” he says.
+Jeff Lear, vice president, sale, for technology provider GreenMile, acknowledges the problems faced by fleet managers, especially those involved in distribution.
+“Distributors have to balance being able to continue to provide high levels of service to their customers while controlling the increased costs associated with that effort, all the while trying to maintain already think margins,” he says.
 “The space is becoming much more regulated, and the costs associated with these new regulations need to be accounted for somewhere within the supply chain.
 History shows that the customer will undoubtedly take the position that the distributor should be the one absorbing these added expenses, putting even greater pressure on the distributor to find new ways to become more efficient.”

 In the meantime, Chris Oliver, chief marketing officer at Zonar, told Food Logistics that, “With increasing regulation, driver turnover, tighter delivery windows, and the need for increased fleet efficiency, operational data is paramount for today’s fleets.
 While technology helps track vehicles, loads, drivers, and fleet performance, the amount of corresponding data fleet managers now have at their fingertips has expanded exponentially.
 As fleets become data oriented, turning all of that data into actionable intelligence to stay ahead of the competition is a major concern for fleet managers in 2014 and beyond.”

-Food fleets face specific issues
+Food fleets face unique issues

 Fleet managers in the food sector face their own set of issues.
-According to Ray Zujus, business development director, food and beverage, for Telogis, “For food shippers, time and quality are critical factors in the operation and success of their business.
+According to Ray Zujus, business development director, food and beverage, for Telogis, says, “For food shippers, time and quality are critical factors in the operation and success of their business.
 The perishable nature of many food items demands shorter lead times from order to delivery to maintain quality.
 This challenges the operator to produce highly efficient delivery routes that avoid wasted miles and wasted time, which keep costs in line.”

 Furthermore, “Customers are increasingly demanding proof of cold chain integrity to ensure that the perishable products they receive have been cared for correctly during every step of the supply chain,” says Zujus.